Chukobyte/black-history/docs/timeline/cultural_renaissance_migration.md

 ---

 ### World War II (1939-1945)
 Approximately 1.2 million black american men faught in World War II, making up 10% of the military.
+Despite black american contributions, they still face system racism and discrimation both at home and abroad.
+They were also the vistims of race riots, such as the riot in Fort Bragg, North Carolina in 1941.